moroboxai/moroxel8ai/README.md

 npm install http-server -g
 ```

-Open a command prompt in the `sample` folder and run:
+Open a command prompt in the `moroxel8ai` folder and run:

 ```bash
 http-server